shlomoron/LEAP-solution/README.md

 Why all the extra step with the tf.cond?
 See, I had a problem.
 I calculated x_col_norm_min only with Kaggle data, and then I scaled up my code to all HF data (which have values lower than Kaggle data x_col_norm_min) but did not wanted to change the normalization constant because it break inference pipeline, and then I would have to use a different pipelines for my old models and new  models.
 Yeah sometimes I'm a bit lasy.
 Proud of it.
 And it turned out to be an excellent chpice when I included also high-res data.
 #### 1.3.2 Wind
 $wind = \sqrt{(state_u)^2+(state_v)^2}$
-It just made sense and I wanted to include at least ont 'physically justified' thing in the model.
+It just made sense and I wanted to include at least one 'physically justified' thing in the model (silly me, yes).
 It did not really helped but also did not hurt the model, so it stayed.
 I used only the first normalization for WIND, with:
 mean(wind) = mean(mean(state_u), mean(state_v))
 and with:
 std(wind) = sum(std(state_u), std(state_v)